-Phanerozoic orogens are mountain chains situated along the margins of cratons and produced by continental collision or ocean-continent subduction.
-The Appalachian mountains (eastern USA) and the Ardennes (central Europe) are examples of past orogens related to mountain building episodes that are no longer active.
-On the other hand, the Alpine-Himalayan orogen and the Andes are examples of ongoing mountain building episodes (see slides for more details).
+(3) Phanerozoic orogens are mountain chains situated along the margins of cratons and produced by continental collision or ocean-continent subduction.
+The Appalachian mountains (eastern USA) and the Ardennes (central Europe) are the result of past mountain building episodes that are no longer taking place.
+On the other hand, the Alpine-Himalayan orogen (Eurasian continent) and the Andes (South America) are examples of ongoing mountain building episodes (see slides for illustrations).

-Regions of extended crust are regions where the last episode of tectonic deformation is an extension.
-Passive margins are regions of extended crust because they are formed after rifting and the subsequent opening of an ocean basin (e.g. the passive continental margins bordering the Atlantic Ocean).
+(4) Regions of extended crust are regions where the last episode of tectonic deformation is an extension.
+Passive margins are regions of extended crust because they are formed after rifting and the subsequent opening of an ocean basin (e.g. Atlantic Coastal Plain).